azediv/gnadi-coreos/README.md

 ## Requirements
- - gandi.cli
+ - gandi.cli with credits on iaas account
- - credits on iaas account
+ - nano text editor (vi(m) fan, sed script to replace nano by vi(m))

 ## Howto

-Download on local computer and make it executable :
+ * Download on local computer and make it executable :

     $ wget https://raw.githubusercontent.com/azediv/gnadi-coreos/master/install-core.sh && chmod +x install-core.sh

-Edit install-core.sh to change hostname, disk name, user and personalize cloud-config.yml configuration parameters (etcd2, fleet, etc)
+ * Edit install-core.sh to change hostname, disk name, user

 hostname must be short for now, 7 or 8 max due to the use of sys_$VM, disk name cannot be too long

-Then run :
+ * Run :

     $ ./install-core.sh